 During the height of tourist season, our aquarium opened early one day so kids with special needs could come see the animals without the crowds.
 It felt like we had the whole place to ourselves.

 Lots of movie theaters offer sensory friendly showings every week.
 They turn down the volume and turn up the lights so the theater isn’t quite as scary.

 Other destinations offer discounted or free admissions to people with disabilities and their carers.
 Our local zoo allows any person with an ADA recognized condition and a companion free admission.

 Even theme parks offer special accommodations.
-So instead of giving up on the idea of going out, make a few calls to see what businesses are autism friendly.
+So instead of giving up on the idea of going out, make a few calls first.
+You might be pleasantly surprised.

 If you’re new to life on the spectrum, don’t despair!
 You’re not navigating these waters alone.
 All you have to do is ask, and someone will be more than happy to help you.

-Make sure you reach out to other parents.
+Make sure you reach out to autistic adults and other parents.
 Join a local autism Facebook group or attend a meet up through the Autism Society of America.
 You can find your local ASA chapter here.

 What services or resources have you found helpful?
 Maybe one that surprised you?

 Thanks to Purple Plumeria Photography, Chris, and Brooklyn for the beautiful featured picture!